-This teaches your baby to fall asleep without you holding them, and will eventually help them self-soothe and sleep longer throughout the night.
+This teaches your baby to fall asleep without you holding them and will eventually help them self-soothe and sleep longer throughout the night.

-3. Swaddle them
+3. Swaddle Them

-Until your baby is rolling over, swaddling can actually help them for many reasons:
+Until your baby is rolling over, which can cause a suffocation risk, swaddling can help them for many reasons:

-4. Try a lullaby or book
+4. Try a Lullaby or Book

-When you place your baby into their crib they may realize you’re no longer holding them — this is where reading or singing can help.
-By allowing your baby to hear your voice you’re letting them know you’re still close by.
+When you place your baby into their crib, they may realize you’re no longer holding them.
+This is where reading or singing can help.
+By allowing your baby to hear your voice, you’re letting them know you’re still close by.